 5 850-5 925 MHz

-This frequency band benefits already of a mobile service allocation..
-Further sharing studies are to be initiated in CEPT.
+This frequency band benefits already of a mobile service allocation.
+Further sharing studies are initiated in CEPT under the EC mandate on the 5 GHz band, but this band is not included in the list of candate in the draft CPM text, due to the existing mobile allocation.
 This band is used by the FSS in some regions of the world, including CEPT countries and is usually paired with 3625-3700 MHz.
 Some parts of the band benefit of European Harmonisation for ITS (automotive) systems and others applications.

 5 925-6 425 MHz

-.
 This band is heavily used in many CEPT countries for fixed links.
-This band is also heavily used by the FSS as an uplink band paired with the downlink band 3700-4200 MHz and sharing studies have shown that sharing would impose additional requirement on IMT stations such as limited EIRP and only indoor deployment [which do not correspond to the operational deployment characteristics / which corresponds to IMT-Advanced deployment-related parameters within approved ITU-R Report M.[IMT.ADV.PARAM] and inline with anticipated deployment parameters of future IMT systems (beyond IMT-Advanced) in unlicensed bands with similar limitations].
+This band is also heavily used by the FSS as an uplink band paired with the downlink band 3700-4200 MHz and sharing studies have shown that sharing would impose additional requirement on IMT stations such as EIRP limitation of 10 to 15 dBm and only indoor deployment.
+This would lead to marginal operational IMT deployment compared to IMT-Advanced deployment-related parameters within approved ITU-R Report M.[IMT.ADV.PARAM].

 Additional information and conclusions on the bands considered